carstenbund/translate_c/README.md

 # translate_c
-Translate language using Open-AI API
+Translate language in c-code files using Open-AI API